billzo/xbooxp/trunk/README.txt

 ============================| Usage |===============================

 Run.bat is a batch file included for your ease.
 Edit the file with notepad.
-To run XBOOXP, double click the file.
+To run xbooxp, double click the file.
 To edit the file, right click and choose edit.

-Make sure your compiled .mb file is in the same directory as XBOOXP.
-Or you can move XBOOXP into your program source directory.
+Make sure your compiled .mb file is in the same directory as xbooxp.
+Or you can move xbooxp into your program source directory.

-To use XBOOXP, you will need to edit this file to suit you purposes.
+To use xbooxp, you will need to edit this file to suit you purposes.
 This is a basic explanation:

-XBOOXP yourfile.mb -argument
+xbooxp yourfile.mb -argument

 the arguments :
 			-h		use this to upload multiboot file without a valid